Xavi3398/revex_framework/README.md

 In the [notebooks](notebooks) directory, you will find examples demonstrating how to use the different options available at each step.

+## Acknowledgements

+This work is part of the Project PID2023-149079OB-I00 (EXPLAINME) funded by MICIU/AEI/10.13039/ 501100011033/ and FEDER, EU and of Project PID2022-136779OB-C32 (PLEISAR) funded by MICIU/AEI/10.13039 /501100011033/ and FEDER, EU.

+F. X. Gaya-Morey was supported by an FPU scholarship from the Ministry of European Funds, University and Culture of the Government of the Balearic Islands.

 ## Citation

 If you use this code in your research, please cite our paper: